Last Updated on July 16, 2022 by Luke Feldbrugge

 4) Staging a House for Sale

 Staging a house for sale means hiring a staging company to come in and decorate the space temporarily as a way to boost its appearance.
 A staging company will often bring in furniture, artwork, lamps and other décor pieces to compliment the space.
+Redecorating may also help to sell a home and hiring professional painters can help give your home a fresh and modern look that could inspire potential buyers.
 Staging a house for sale is all about creating an environment that people want to live in.
 With modern furniture and a trendy design, you can do just that and help your home earn top dollar from buyers.

 6) Competitively Price the House

 With your house looking its absolute best, it’s time to decide on your list price.
 You want to make sure you choose a competitive price or all the effort you put into getting your house ready to sell may be wasted.
-If you price it too high, buyers may be turned off, letting your home sit on the market and garnering a bad reputation before you inevitably have to drop the price anyway.
-If you price it too low, you could start a bidding war, or buyers might assume there’s something wrong with the house and avoid it at all costs.
+If you price it too high, buyers may be turned off, leaving your home to sit on the market until you have to drop the price anyways.
+If you price it too low, buyers might assume there’s something wrong with the house and avoid looking at it in person.
 To figure out the best price, conduct some comparative market analysis (CMA).
 Your real estate agent will help you develop an effective pricing strategy.

 Once you’ve prepped your home and decided on a price, the only thing left to do is list your house.
 If everything goes to plan, you’ll have offers rolling in in no time.
 But until you accept an offer, make sure you keep your home looking great and ready to sell.